 Common Systems Implementations.
-Our initiatives rely upon complexity reduction and common processes across our global operations.
-We have two important efforts underway to enable that simplification.
-First, we are well along in an implementation of a common enterprise resource planning system ("ERP"), which will allow for more useful management information and much reduced administrative complexity.
-Second, we are building a common corporate quality system, which will enable a consistent approach across locations, reduce redundancies, and increase overall efficiency in this important function.
-Additionally, we have begun a global commercial effectiveness initiative, which will give us a common approach to our marketing efforts.
-These efforts will enable us to remove costs and complexity from our operations, leverage our existing capabilities as we grow, and integrate future acquisitions more quickly.
+Our initiatives rely upon the reduction of complex processes across our global operations.
+In 2014, we successfully placed approximately 80% of our revenues onto a common enterprise resource planning system ("ERP").
+In 2015, we aim to bring more of our manufacturing operations onto the same ERP system.
+This effort will provide more useful management information and much reduced administrative complexity.
+We also are building a common corporate quality system, which will enable a consistent approach across locations, reduce redundancies, and increase overall efficiency in this important function.

-Finally, to ensure that our colleagues work together to achieve these strategic objectives, we are investing in training programs, and developing our leadership deeper in the organization.
-These objectives and investments are building the foundation necessary to support a growing, multi-billion dollar global medical technology company.
-Taken together, our strategy to execute, optimize and accelerate growth will enable us to become a company that helps limit uncertainty for our customers and touches millions of patients each year, while driving returns for our shareholders.
+Finally, we made three key executive hires during 2014 - Mark Augusti, President, Orthopedics and Tissue Technologies; Ken Burhop, Chief Scientific Officer; and Glenn Coleman, Chief Financial Officer.
+In addition, we are investing in training programs to develop our leadership deeper in the organization.
+These initiatives, investments, and talent development efforts will strengthen the foundation necessary to support a faster growing, multi-billion dollar global medical technology company.
+Our strategy to execute, optimize and accelerate growth will enable us to become a company that helps limit uncertainty for our customers and touches millions of patients each year, while driving returns for our shareholders.